christinajohn-varocky/New-Normal-Face-Recoginition/README.md

 # Story in short
 We used SSD for image detection and face recognition using the FaceNet then we classified the images according to each student using SVM classifier.
+The classified images are then saved to an excel sheet for day.
+This will bring an alternative for school attendence book.